vaginessa/BubbleKeep/README.md

-# [Abandoned] BubbleKeep
+# BubbleKeep
 ## Description

+An originally abandoned project by Vox Studio, forked from [/VoxStudio/BubbleKeep](https://github.com/VoxStudio/BubbleKeep.Bubble).
-Bubble Keep is an always hovering bubble to take quick notes with Google keep.
+Keep is an always hovering bubble to take quick notes with Google keep.
 How ?
 Tapping the little bubble will launch an activity of Google keep:

 ![KeepWindow](http://i.imgur.com/RQtP76R.png)